tractr/directus-sync/DOCUMENTATION.md

   Set the base path for the dump.
 This must be an absolute path.
 The default is `"./directus-config"`.

+- `--seed-path <seedPath>`
+  Set the base path for the seed data.
+This must be an absolute path.
+The default is `"./directus-config/seed"`.

 - `--collections-path <collectionPath>`
   Specify the path for the collections dump, relative to the dump path.
 The default is `"collections"`.